Rules of Court

 - Termination Or Modification From The Norwalk Municipal Court Drug Court

-Termination from the program may result from , but not limited to, the following:
+Termination from the program may result from , but not limited to, the following:- A participant's behavior negatively impacts the other participants.

 - Continued participation would compromise the integrity of the program.